 Our apprentices live in Casa Pulcinelli, a large farmhouse located in the Castello complex.
 Casa Pulcinelli has seven bedrooms, three shared bathrooms, and a fully-equipped kitchen.

-Typically, apprentices live in double-occupancy rooms with other apprentices or interns, share all meals together, work together, and often spend free time together.
-Apprentices and interns have use of a vehicle one afternoon a week for a trip to the neighboring town of Rosia for grocery shopping.
+Apprentices live in double-occupancy rooms with other apprentices or interns, share all meals together, work together, and often spend free time together.
+Apprentices and interns have use of a vehicle one afternoon a week for a trip to the neighboring town of Rosia for personal errands.

 There are a number of recreational opportunities at Spannocchia including hiking trails, dirt roads for running, forests for foraging wild herbs and mushrooms, and a swimming pool when in season.
 The views of the countryside and surrounding farm inspire painting, drawing, and other forms of artistic expression.